 First network on West Coast to demonstrate superior commitment to integrated, quality care

-[Seattle, WA] – Seattle Children’s Care Network (SCCN) is proud to announce that it has earned URAC accreditation in Clinical Integration.
-This achievement marks only the second such designation in the US for a pediatric system of care.
-Adding adults to the mix, only six other networks nationwide have achieved this milestone.
-The initial accreditation period is three years.
+[Seattle, WA] – Seattle Children’s Care Network (SCCN) is proud to announce that it has again earned URAC accreditation in Clinical Integration.
+SCCN was first accredited in 2018, becoming only the second pediatric system of care in the United States to receive such designation.
+The accreditation period is three years.

-“The URAC certification is an important validation of all the work that we’ve done to integrate our hospital specialists and primary care physicians to help us become the most valued manager of pediatric lives in the Pacific Northwest,” said Melzer.
-“We are pleased that the Seattle Children’s Care Network now is recognized as having the proper infrastructure to support a wider range of value-based arrangements focused on accomplishing the Triple Aim.”
+“The URAC certification is an important validation of the work we have done to integrate our hospital specialists and primary care physicians in pursuit of our mission to become the most valued manager of pediatric lives in the Pacific Northwest,” said Hines.
+“We are pleased that URAC has recognized we have the proper infrastructure to support a robust CIN focused on accomplishing the Triple Aim.”

 URAC is the independent leader in promoting healthcare quality through accreditation, certification and measurement.
-To demonstrate that it met all 33 of URAC’s detailed clinical integration standards, Seattle Children’s Care Network submitted more than 1,000 pages of heavily annotated documentation and hosted an onsite review.
+To demonstrate that it met all the detailed clinical integration standards required for accreditation, Seattle Children’s Care Network submitted more than 1,000 pages of heavily annotated documentation and completed a virtual validation review.

-URAC leadership saluted SCCN’s achievement: “Change is inevitable and unavoidable in the delivery of healthcare in America, and Seattle Children’s Care Network now possesses an advantage by having accredited its operations through URAC,” said URAC President and CEO Kylanne Green.
+After earning accreditation in 2018, URAC leadership saluted SCCN’s achievement: “Change is inevitable and unavoidable in the delivery of healthcare in America, and Seattle Children’s Care Network now possesses an advantage by having accredited its operations through URAC,” said then-URAC President and CEO Kylanne Green.
 “SCCN is embracing population health and value-based goals of new payment models.
 Its accreditation from URAC will help them improve their processes while aligning them with industry best practices and regulations.”